 The 4GLOBAL Group has lease contracts for land and buildings.
 The 4GLOBAL Group does not have any leases where the 4GLOBAL Group is a lessor.
 The weighted average remaining term of all leases is disclosed below.
 The lease agreements do not impose any covenants other than the security interests in the leased assets that are held by the lessor.
 Leased assets may not be used as security for borrowing purposes.
-The land and buildings leases have been discounted at the 4GLOBAL Group's incremental borrowing rate of 4.1%.
+The Right of Use leases have been discounted at the 4GLOBAL Group's incremental borrowing rate of 6.2%.